 Placing concrete

-The contractor must give due notice to Council of the time it is intended to place any concrete and no concrete must be placed until acceptance has been obtained from Council.
+The contractor must give due notice to Council of the time it is intended to place any concrete, and no concrete must be placed until acceptance has been obtained from Council.

 Concrete must not be placed on frozen ground, nor must it be placed in unfavourable conditions which may be detrimental to the quality and finish of the concrete.
 Unfavourable conditions must be deemed to include: